hopkinsc53/ELK/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

 Load balancing ensures that the application will be highly redundant, in addition to restricting denial of service to the network.
-- Load balancers protect the Availability aspect of the CIA triad of cybersecurity _TODO: What aspect of security do load balancers protect?
-What is the advantage of a jump box?_
+- Load balancers protect the Availability aspect of the CIA triad of cybersecurity

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the _____ and system _____.
 - _TODO: What does Filebeat watch for?_